bonkooo/bonkooo/README.md

 # 💫 About Me:
  Hi, My name is Veljko.
-I'm a Software Engineering student with a strong foundation in web development and machine learning.
+I'm a Software Engineering student with a strong foundation in web development, computer architecture and machine learning.

 ## 🌐 Socials: